 It’s no secret that used items are cheaper than new.
 However, I see way too many people buying brand new, in the box iron plates when there are perfectly good (in many ways better) offerings in your local community for way less than what you’ll find online, especially when shipping is considered.

 When I started my first garage gym with a Wife in nursing school and very little income, I was a Craigslist fiend.
 Seriously, there was not a soul on this planet that would out wheel and deal or get to the sellers’ location quicker than me.
-I’d show up so quickly that it would actually creep people out, but I was also able to pick up Concept 2 Rowers for under $400 and Airdyne’s for $10 (not exaggerating.)
+I’d show up so quickly that it would actually creep people out, but I was also able to pick up one of the best rowing machines like the Concept 2 Rowers for under $400 and Airdyne’s for $10 (not exaggerating.)

 There are some things that you’re definitely going to want to buy new, it’s one of the great benefits of a home gym, you get to use equipment only you use.
 Either because you know they’ll be in good condition or so it comes with a warranty, but for many of the heavier items, Craigslist and Facebook Marketplace are your new best friend.